Tonic (band)

 Tonic spent much of the next two years touring, adding to its reputation as a relentlessly gigging band.
-In addition to extensive touring Tonic produced other work, including songs for feature film soundtracks.
-After self-producing its 1999 album Sugar, Tonic released its third album Head on Straight in 2002.
-Tonic received two Grammy nominations from Head on Straight, including one for Best Rock Performance by a Duo or Group with Vocal for "Take Me As I Am", and one for Best Rock Album.
+In addition to extensive touring, Tonic produced other work, including songs for film soundtracks.
+After self-producing their second album Sugar (1999), Tonic released their third album Head on Straight in 2002.

+Tonic has received two Grammy Award nominations from Head on Straight, including one for Best Rock Performance by a Duo or Group with Vocal for "Take Me As I Am", and one for Best Rock Album.
 The band then went on hiatus beginning in 2004 while its members pursued other musical endeavors.
 It wasn't until late 2008 Tonic became active again, embarking on a tour and releasing a greatest-hits compilation, all of which served as a prelude to their fourth studio album, 2010's Tonic.
 After the release of that album, Tonic has continued to tour and remain active, utilizing direct funding from fans to make an all-acoustic version of Lemon Parade titled Lemon Parade Revisited in 2016, and debuting their first non-album single with 2021's "To Be Loved".